j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 successfully.
 The [full solution](exploit-02) can be checked at the end of this article.

-### 3 - Bonus: Lazy CTF Player
+### 03 - Bonus: Lazy CTF Player

-This is one of that solutions you are proudly ashamed of yourself during CTFs, but it works.
+[This is](#codes) one of that solutions you are proudly ashamed of yourself during CTFs, but it works.
 Using some consolidation of the previous two solutions, this one just guess on of the last 16 doors and repeatedly connects to the server trying to read always the same address again and again until that one address is picked as the one with flag.
 Since we only need to pick an address between 16 doors, `6%` of chances to hit the jackpot is very doable even if the contest use some kind of [PoW](https://en.wikipedia.org/wiki/Proof_of_work) (Prof of Work).
 Now the payload is reduced (22 bytes) to:

 {% highlight nasm %}
 mov rsi, GUESS_ADDRESS